 All students are expected to maintain a lifestyle of sexual purity.
 We acknowledge the range of temptations that exist within our world, including sexual temptation, and encourage students to seek appropriate help in this regard.
-Faulkner University offers support services for all members of our community who may have struggles that can compromise one's ability
+Faulkner University offers support services for all members of our community who may have struggles that can compromise one's ability to practice chastity.
+Professional counseling and pastoral care are available, with the intent of receiving students in a constructive and redemptive manner.

-8 This policy recognizes that there are some kinds of conduct between unmarried heterosexual couples that is undoubtedly romantic in nature but is not immoral-for example, kissing, holding hands, embracing, cuddling.
-It also recognizes that while Christians can legitimately disagree about the parameters of appropriate physical intimacy outside of marriage, we can all agree that we are called to purity.
+(This policy recognizes that there are some kinds of conduct between unmarried heterosexual couples that is undoubtedly romantic in nature but is not immoral-for example, kissing, holding hands, embracing, cuddling.
+It also recognizes that while Christians can legitimately disagree about the parameters of appropriate physical intimacy outside of marriage, we can all agree that we are called to purity.)

-9 11 Romans 1:26-27; 1 Corinthians 6:9
+(Romans 1:26-27; 1 Corinthians 6:9)